-The following foods and drinks may react with Nardil:
+The following foods and beverages may react with Nardil:

 - Broad bean pods

--Avoid items made from cheese eg. spreads, cheesecake, pizza, mornay sauce
+- Avoid items made from cheese eg. spreads, pizza, mornay sauce

 - Alcohol-free and reduced alcohol beer and wine products (white wine, spirits and commercial beers are allowed, however see warning under “Things to be careful of”).